-• Haggins has repeatedly developed future NFL pro’s while at Florida State.
-He has coached 17 defensive linemen that have been selected in the NFL Draft, including recent second-round picks Eddie Goldman (Chicago Bears, 2015) and Timmy Jernigan (Baltimore Ravens, 2014) and first-rounders Broderick Bunkley (2006), Travis Johnson (2005), Corey Simon (2000) and Andre Wadsworth (1998).
+• Haggins has repeatedly developed future NFL pros while at Florida State.
+He has coached 17 defensive linemen that have been selected in the NFL Draft, including recent second-round picks Eddie Goldman (Chicago Bears, 2015) and Timmy Jernigan (Baltimore Ravens, 2014) and first-rounders Brodrick Bunkley (2006), Travis Johnson (2005), Corey Simon (2000) and Andre Wadsworth (1998).
 In 2015, Nile Lawrence-Stample captured All-ACC first team honors and signed a free agent contract with the Cleveland Browns following the season.

 • In 2014, Haggins oversaw a young interior defensive front line anchored by defensive tackle Goldman.
 Despite the youth on the defensive front, the Seminole defense still ranked in the top 30 in the country in six different categories.
 Goldman tallied a team-high 4.0 sacks, 8.0 tackles for loss and 35 total stops.
-He captured All-America Third Team honors from the Associated Press and was an All-ACC First Team selection.
+He captured All-America third team honors from the Associated Press and was an All-ACC first team selection.
 The Seminoles advanced to the first-ever College Football Playoff, set a Florida State record with a 29-game winning streak and captured the program’s third straight Atlantic Coast Conference Championship.
-After starting nose tackle Nile Lawrence-Stample was injured in the season’s third game, Haggins got great production from redshirt junior Derrick Mitchell Jr. (20 tackles), senior Desmond Hollin (33 tackles, 4.0 TFLs) and true freshman Derrick Nnadi (18 tackles, 1.5 TFLs).
+After Lawrence-Stample was injured in the season’s third game, Haggins got great production from redshirt junior Derrick Mitchell Jr. (20 tackles), senior Desmond Hollin (33 tackles, 4.0 TFLs) and Nnadi (18 tackles, 1.5 TFLs).

 • A staunch interior defense played a prominent role in helping Florida State to its third national championship in the 2013 season.
 Jernigan, the Noles’ star nose guard, enjoyed another fine season as he earned All-America nods from several organizations including the Football Writers Association of America, Associated Press and USA TODAY.
 The high-powered run-stuffer in the trenches led a defensive front that surrendered just seven rushing touchdowns, the fewest in the nation.
 Florida State’s defensive tackles paved the way for the nation’s top scoring defense (12.1 ppg) and the third-best total defense (281.4 ypg).
 The work of the front four was noticeable on several fronts, including allowing just 124.8 yards per game by opposing rushers.
 Opponents averaged just 3.3 yards per rush against the stout defensive front of the Seminoles, and FSU continued its strong pass rush, racking up 35 sacks in 2013.